 Adventurers are taught English and Maths everyday and enjoy covering all the curriculum foundation subjects in afternoon lessons.
-This half term, the children will be taught ICT on a Wednesday afternoon by a specialist teacher.
-They will have P.E on a Monday afternoon.
-The children will need to keep their P.E bags at school ready to take part in other activities if required and bring their swimming kit every Tuesday morning.
+This half term, the children will be taught ICT on a Thursday afternoon by Mrs Gurney, our specialist teacher.
+The children will also enjoy whole class music on a Thursday afternoon.

 We try and read with the children every day at school and encourage children to develop their love of reading at home too.
 Reading books and records will be sent home every night and books will be changed when they are completed.

-In Year 3, children will be given homework in maths and spellings.
+In Year 3 and 4, children will be given homework in maths and spellings.
 For maths, the children will be set work weekly on Sumdog.
 This will be given on a Thursday and checked the following Thursday.
 New spellings will be given out alternate Thursdays and children will be tested on them the Thursday of the second week (I will write the test date on their spelling sheet).